 Beware of “Ghost” Voltage

-In some cases, you will be diagnosing an electrical issue, usually controls/low voltage issue.
-You will be measuring potential on a circuit and then when the circuit is connected to the load the voltage will disappear … like a “ghost”.
+In some cases, you will be diagnosing an electrical issue, usually a controls/low voltage issue.
+You will measure potential on a circuit, and then when the circuit is connected to the load, the voltage will disappear, like a “ghost.”

-For example, you make be measuring 24v at a condensing unit on the “Y” contactor circuit when the conductor (wire) is disconnected, but as soon as you connect it to the contactor/control board the voltage “disappears” when measured across the load (across the contactor coil) or more simply from Y to C.
+For example, you may be measuring 24v at a condensing unit on the “Y” contactor circuit when the conductor (wire) is disconnected.
+As soon as you connect it to the contactor/control board, the voltage “disappears” when measured across the load (across the contactor coil) or more simply from Y to C.

-I have heard all of these situations called “ghost” Voltage, but they are actually just voltage drop and these symptoms are caused by additional resistance in the circuit OTHER than the designed load.
+I have heard all of these situations called “ghost” voltage, but they are actually just voltage drops, and these symptoms are caused by additional resistance in the circuit OTHER than the designed load.

 Rarely do we want more than one electrical load (resistance point) in a single circuit.
-When this does occur it is usually undesigned and caused by of long wire lengths, improperly sized wire and poor connections.
+When this does occur, it is usually undesigned and caused by long wire lengths, improperly sized wire, and poor connections.

-To cut to the chase, whenever wire is undersized, runs of wire are too long or the circuit contains poor connections there will be additional resistance introduced to the circuit.
-When there is more resistance added in places other than the load (in this case a contactor coil) there will be a voltage drop and therefore the voltage applied to the load will be decreased.
-When a wire isn't connected to the load this drop will be invisible because the load isn't in the circuit and therefore you are simply reading across the OTHER, unintended load (resistance) which will often be the full voltage depending upon the exact issue and when you are making the measurement.
+To cut to the chase, whenever wire is undersized, runs of wire are too long, or the circuit contains poor connections, there will be additional resistance introduced to the circuit.
+When more resistance is added in places other than the load (in this case, a contactor coil), there will be a voltage drop.
+Therefore, the voltage applied to the load will be decreased.
+When a wire isn't connected to the load, this drop will be invisible because the load isn't in the circuit.
+Therefore, you are simply reading across the OTHER, unintended load (resistance), which will often be the full voltage depending upon the exact issue and when you are making the measurement.

-The voltage applied to each load is dependant on the resistance of the load in comparison to the total resistance of the circuit.
-In the example below, you can see that the amperage is the same on each load and is dictated to be 500 microamps because the total circuit ohms is 18,000.
+The voltage applied to each load depends on the resistance of the load compared to the total resistance of the circuit.
+The example below shows that the amperage is the same on each load and is dictated to be 500 micro-amps because the total circuit ohms is 18,000.

 There are a few other factors that make the trouble with voltage drop worse.
-Let's say you use an undersized wire to feed a lightbulb, an undersized wire means that the conductor has a lower ampacity (amp capacity) than it should have.
-Once the circuit is energized the wire will begin to heat up, as it heats up the molecules in the wire begin moving faster which increases the resistance of the wire.
-The greater the resistance of the wire the greater the voltage drop across the wire resulting in a hot, dangerous wire, increased voltage drop at the bulb, less light from the bulb and decreased circuit amperage (less total work being accomplished).
+Let's say you use an undersized wire to feed a lightbulb.
+An undersized wire means that the conductor has a lower ampacity (amp capacity) than it should have.
+Once the circuit is energized, the wire will begin to heat up; as it heats up, the molecules in the wire begin moving faster, increasing the wire's resistance.
+The greater the resistance of the wire, the greater the voltage drop across the wire, resulting in a hot, dangerous wire, increased voltage drop at the bulb, less light from the bulb, and decreased circuit amperage (less total work being accomplished).

-In the case of many loads including inductive (magnetic) loads like a compressor contactor, the resistance in the coil isn't just resistance you can measure with the contactor de-energized.
-This resistance that is created within an electromagnet once it is energized is called “inductive reactance” and it is measured in ohms of impedance.
-In order for the contactor coil to properly engage it requires the correct applied voltage and without the properly applied voltage, the resistance of the coil remains low.
-The crudely drawn diagram below (I’m no artist) shows a contactor coil circuit with no issues and a 0.5 amp current at 48 ohms
+In the case of many loads, including inductive (magnetic) loads like a compressor contactor, the resistance in the coil isn't just resistance that you can measure with the contactor de-energized.
+This resistance that is created within an electromagnet once it is energized is called “inductive reactance,” and it is measured in ohms of impedance.
+(Read more about inductive reactance HERE.)
+For the contactor coil to properly engage, it requires the correct applied voltage.
+Without the properly applied voltage, the resistance of the coil remains low.
+The diagram below shows a contactor coil circuit with no issues and a 0.5-amp current at 48 ohms.

-When you add in a 200 ohm “bad connection” or any other type of resistance, not only does it create huge voltage drop, it also drops the impedance of the contactor coil itself with the result being a very low applied voltage (3.13V) on the contactor coil with it connected and under load.
+When you add in a 200 ohm “bad connection” or any other type of resistance, not only does it create a huge voltage drop, but it also drops the impedance of the contactor coil itself, with the result being a very low applied voltage (3.13V) on the contactor coil with it connected and under load.
 Under these conditions, the contactor won't try to pull in at all.
-Under less extreme conditions it may chatter or become noisy.
+Under less extreme conditions, it may chatter or become noisy.

 Now, this is a hypothetical situation, but you will notice that the poor connection is AFTER the contactor coil in what we call the common circuit in 24v controls.
-It doesn't matter WHERE in the circuit resistance is added, whether before the switch (in this case a thermostat) in the line side or after the switch on the load side.
+It doesn't matter WHERE resistance is added in the circuit, whether before the switch (in this case, a thermostat) on the line side or after the switch on the load side.
 It could even be in common or in the switch itself.

-Anytime additional resistance is added to a circuit it results in voltage drop when the circuit is intact.
-When we disconnect wires to test voltage or test voltage with a circuit that has an open switch we can create confusion and observe “ghost” voltage.
-In reality it is simply extreme voltage drop caused by additional resistance in series with the load.
+Anytime additional resistance is added to a circuit, it results in a voltage drop when the circuit is intact.
+When we disconnect wires to test voltage or test voltage with a circuit with an open switch, we can create confusion and observe “ghost” voltage.
+In reality, it is simply an extreme voltage drop caused by additional resistance in series with the load.